 When Ivy steps over the cattle grid, reality hits.
 Capricorn Station is vast, desolate and Central to Nowhere.
 But Ivy has come too far to back out.
-She’s left her past behind her and is desperate to forget it.
+She’s left her past behind her and is desperate to make this work.

-City girl Ivy is not the jillaroo that stockman Adam O’Rourke was expecting to help on his station over the summer.
-She can't even ride a horse.
-Adam has every right to expect that she can.
+Stockman Adam O'Rourke is equally determined she's going home ASAP.
+This girl is not the jillaroo he was expecting to help on his station over the summer.
+She can't even handle a horse.

 It isn't long before Ivy realises that there's more between her and Adam than the job.
 But Ivy has only one summer on Capricorn Station.
 One season that's passing way too fast.

 And when Adam's past blows in unexpectedly, Ivy understands too late that falling for him is bringing back everything she is running from.